jcibautista0329/odin_recipes/README.md

 ## PROGRESS
 I unexpectedly experienced some problems as I push my recipe files (LOL) but in the end I have solved it!
 I think I have spend 4 to 5 hours in this project.
 It was quiet fun!

+## CSS
+Implemented CSS as instructed by the TOP Foundation Course: CSS - The Cascade.